 In life, all buying decisions should have the same criteria factored in.
 If you put $1,000 in the bank or in the stock market today, what will it be worth in 10, 20 or 30 years?
 The numbers are pretty easy to work out.
 Assuming 3% interest in the bank (fairly high return), you get $1,300 at 10 years, $1,800 in 20 years and $2,400 in 30 years.
 No wonder few people save, I’d rather have $1,000 to play with now, than have to wait 30 years to get $2,400.
 But they’re not looking at the big picture.
 The bank has a lousy rate of return.
 You should keep some money in there for short term emergencies and because of the liquidity (easy access) – but real savings should be out of the way, harder to get to, and looking much longer term.

-Assuming you put the same money ($1,000) in the stock market (fully diversified, indexed against the entire stock market, thus pretty low risk), and averaged over the last 70 years, you’d get conservatively a 10% return.
+Assuming you put the same money ($1,000) in the stock market using the best trading app today (fully diversified, indexed against the entire stock market, thus pretty low risk), and averaged over the last 70 years, you’d get conservatively a 10% return.
 (Actually 14% is closer to real, so I’m playing it safe).
 This is low-risk mindless mutual fund or index fund type investing.
 If you spent a weekend learning more, you could probably do much better.